cap-js/docs/guides/databases.md

     </execution>
    ```

 4. For the Spring Boot side it's similar.
-If you have a local development DB and a hybrid profile with a remote HANA DB you only need to run in default (or any other) profile and you get the local DB and it's SQL schema that was written to your `src/main/resources`.
-For the HANA part the build and deploy part is done seperately and the application just needs to be started with a local `default-env.json` file and `cloud` profile or via `cds bind`.
+If you have a local development database and a hybrid profile with a remote SAP HANA database, you only need to run in default (or any other) profile.
+For the SAP HANA part, the build and deploy part is done separately and the application just needs to be started using `cds bind`.
 Once you have 2 non-HANA local databases you need to have 2 distinct database configurations in your Spring Boot configuration (in most cases application.yaml).

     ```yaml